Marc02130/fundflowai/supabase/functions/generate-grant/README.md

 2. **Data Gathering**
    - Retrieves application and section data
-   - Fetches document vectors for context
-   - Loads grant requirements and organization requirements
+   - Verifies assistant IDs (writing_assistant_id and review_assistant_id)
+   - Validates vector store access

 3. **Section Processing**
-   - Processes all sections in parallel using Promise.all()
+   - Processes sections sequentially to avoid thread conflicts
    - Each section generation includes:
-     - Document vector context integration
-     - Application description as user instructions
-     - Grant and organization requirements validation
+     - Create a field to store the result
+     - Use OpenAI thread for assistant communication
+     - Generate content with writing assistant
+     - Review and improve content with review assistant (if available)
+     - Fallback mechanisms for handling errors
    - Results are stored with minimal database operations

 4. **Error Handling**
    - Comprehensive error handling for each stage
+   - Retry logic for failed generations
    - Standardized error responses
    - Detailed error logging